citp/privacy-policy-historical/a/au/aup/aupairworld.com.md

 **Data protection information for visitors to the website**

-We, AuPairWorld GmbH, Wolfsschlucht 27, 34117, Kassel/Germany, Tel.: +49 (0) 561 31 0561 - 31, [info@aupairworld.com](mailto:info@aupairworld.com) set out below which of your data we process on this website.
+We, AuPairWorld GmbH, Johanna-Waescher-Str.
+7 34131, Kassel/Germany, Tel.: +49 (0) 561 31 0561 - 0, [info@aupairworld.com](mailto:info@aupairworld.com) set out below which of your data we process on this website.
 Should you have any questions relating to data protection, our data protection officer would be happy to respond at datenschutz@dsb-moers.de.

 **Purpose, legal basis, categories of recipients, storage period for the data processing**

 _Purpose: Presentation of the company and provision of services and/or sale of products, as well as communication through the Internet_

 The purpose of data processing on this website is to provide information about the products and services of our company, combined with the opportunity for users to be able to make contact with the appropriate contact person in house.

-We process personal data in accordance with the following legal bases:

   * Art.
 6 (1)(a) GDPR for the processing of personal data with the consent of the data subject.